 Cheating Cheating implies conducting matters fraudulently so as to profit oneself.
 Some examples of cheating include the copying of an examination, assignment or other work to be evaluated, unauthorized collaboration on work to be evaluated, "cribbing" and submitting work for which previous credit has already been received in another course without the express consent of the instructor.
 Theft Theft includes the stealing of another's work or work materials such as laboratory endeavors, computer programs, class projects, and library materials.
+Netiquette Respect the diversity of opinions among the instructors and classmates and engage with them in a courteous, respectful, and professional manner.
+All posts and classroom communication must be conducted in accordance with the Internet Service Agreement.
+Think before you push the submit button.
+Maintain an environment free of harassment, stalking, threats, abuse, insults, or humiliation toward the instructor or classmates.
+This includes, but is not limited to, demeaning written oral comments of an ethnic, religious, age, disability, sexist (or sexual orientation), or racist nature; and the unwanted sexual advances or intimidations by email, or on discussion boards and other postings within or connected to the hybrid classroom.
+If you have concerns about something that has been said, please let your Instructor know.
 Disciplinary action against those who have violated the IOT's Academic Honesty Policy may include: - Grade reduction on the assignment in question. - A failing grade in the course. - Suspension or dismissal from IOT.